Fly fishing: Dry fly trout fishing

 Dry flies may be "attractors", such as the Royal Wulff, or "natural imitators", such as the elk hair caddis, a caddisfly imitation A beginner may wish to begin with a fly that is easy to see such as a Royal Wulff attractor or a mayfly imitation such as a parachute adams.
-The "parachute" on the parachute adams makes the fly land as softly as a natural on the water and has the added benefit of making the fly very visible from the surface.
+"Parachute"-style flies, such as the Parachute Adams, have the added benefit of making the fly very visible from the surface.
 Being able to see the fly is especially helpful to the beginner.
 The fly should land softly, as if dropped onto the water, with the leader fully extended from the fly line.
 Due to rivers having faster and slower currents often running side by side, the fly can over take or be overtaken by the line, thus disturbing the fly's drift.
 Mending is a technique whereby one lifts and moves the part of the line that requires re-aligning with the fly's drift, thus extending the drag free drift.
 The mend can be upstream or down stream depending on the currents carrying the line or fly.
 To be effective, any mending of the fly line should not disturb the natural drift of the fly.
 Learning to mend is often much easier if the angler can see the fly.

 Once a fish has been caught and landed, the fly may no longer float well.
 A fly can sometimes be dried and made to float again by "false" casting, casting the fly back and forth in the air.
 In some cases, the fly can be dried with a small piece of reusable absorbent towel, an amadou patch or chamois and after drying placed and shaken in a container full of fly "dressing"; a hydrophobic solution.
 A popular solution to a dry fly which refuses to float is simply to replace it with another, similar or identical fly until the original can fully dry, rotating through a set of flies.